PAR Technology (NYSE:PAR) Price Target Increased to $90.00 by Analysts at Jefferies Financial Group

-PAR Technology (NYSE:PAR) had its price objective upped by research analysts at Jefferies Financial Group from $75.00 to $90.00 in a report issued on Friday, The Fly reports.
-The brokerage currently has a “buy” rating on the software maker’s stock.
-Jefferies Financial Group’s target price indicates a potential upside of 7.50% from the stock’s previous close.
+PAR Technology (NYSE:PAR) had its price target hoisted by Jefferies Financial Group from $75.00 to $90.00 in a research report sent to investors on Thursday, Benzinga reports.
+The brokerage currently has a buy rating on the software maker’s stock.

-Other equities analysts also recently issued reports about the stock.
-Craig Hallum upped their price objective on shares of PAR Technology from $90.00 to $100.00 and gave the company a “buy” rating in a research note on Friday.
-Sidoti raised shares of PAR Technology from a “neutral” rating to a “buy” rating and upped their price objective for the company from $80.00 to $107.00 in a research note on Monday, March 22nd.
-BTIG Research upped their price objective on shares of PAR Technology from $105.00 to $110.00 and gave the company a “buy” rating in a research note on Thursday.
-Zacks Investment Research downgraded shares of PAR Technology from a “hold” rating to a “sell” rating in a research note on Thursday.
-Finally, William Blair began coverage on shares of PAR Technology in a research note on Friday, February 5th.
-They set an “outperform” rating for the company.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating and five have assigned a buy rating to the company.
-The company has a consensus rating of “Buy” and an average target price of $82.67.
+Other research analysts also recently issued reports about the company.
+William Blair began coverage on PAR Technology in a research note on Friday, February 5th.
+They issued an outperform rating for the company.
+Craig Hallum upped their price target on PAR Technology from $90.00 to $100.00 and gave the stock a buy rating in a research note on Thursday.
+Sidoti upgraded PAR Technology from a neutral rating to a buy rating and increased their target price for the company from $80.00 to $107.00 in a research report on Monday, March 22nd.
+Zacks Investment Research downgraded PAR Technology from a hold rating to a sell rating in a research report on Thursday, April 8th.
+Finally, BTIG Research increased their target price on PAR Technology from $105.00 to $110.00 and gave the company a buy rating in a research report on Wednesday.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating and five have given a buy rating to the company’s stock.
+PAR Technology currently has an average rating of Buy and an average target price of $82.67.

 About PAR Technology